How Yoti can help combat digital injection attacks

 • Video imagery

 Direct attacks are an attempt to spoof a verification system that a person is real, older, or someone else altogether.
-Our facematch and liveness technologies use layers of anti-spoofing to determine that the person is real (not a picture or mask, for example) and that they are who they say they are.
+Our facematch and liveness detection technologies use layers of anti-spoofing to determine that the person is real (not a picture or mask, for example) and that they are who they say they are.

 An injection attack is an indirect attack and attempts to bypass liveness detection.
 It involves injecting an image or video designed to pass authentication, rather than the one captured on the live camera.
 It is a rapidly emerging threat to digital verification services.
 Using free software and some limited technical ability, a bad actor is able to overwrite the image or video of the camera with pre-prepared images.